 AC sweep is a frequency response analysis.
-PSpice A/D calculates the small-signal response of the circuit, linearized around the bias point, to a combination of inputs.
+PSpice calculates the small-signal response of the circuit, linearized around the bias point, to a combination of inputs.
 Here are a few things to note:

-• Nonlinear devices, such as voltage- or current-controlled switches, are linearized about their bias point value before PSpice A/D runs the linear (small-signal) analysis.
+• Nonlinear devices, such as voltage- or current-controlled switches, are linearized about their bias point value before PSpice runs the linear (small-signal) analysis.

-To find out how, see Setting Up an AC Stimulus on page 10-3.
+To find out how, see Setting Up an AC Stimulus on page 9-3.

-To find out how, see Setting Up an AC Analysis on page 10-5.
+To find out how, see Setting Up an AC Analysis on page 9-5.

-To find out how, see Starting Simulation on page 8-11.
+To find out how, see Starting Simulation on page 7-10.

-To find out more, see How PSpice A/D Treats Nonlinear Devices on page 10-7.

-- Digital devices hold the states that PSpice A/D calculated when solving for the bias point. - Because AC sweep analysis is a linear analysis, it only considers the gain and phase response of the circuit; it does not limit voltages or currents.
+To find out more, see How PSpice Treats Nonlinear Devices on page 9-7. • Because AC sweep analysis is a linear analysis, it only considers the gain and phase response of the circuit; it does not limit voltages or currents.